darkenphp/docs/contents/routing.md

 # Routing

 Routing is available if you have a `pages` directory.
 Pages are components rendered as full pages using PSR-7 HTTP request and response objects, which can be intercepted by a middleware stack.
-To enable routing, your configuration must implement the @()Darken\Config\PagesConfigInterface, which also defines the folder where your pages are located.
+To enable routing, your configuration must implement the @(Darken\Config\PagesConfigInterface), which also defines the folder where your pages are located.

 ## File-Based Routing